 Panel Below Shows Latitude and Longitude where you click on the map.

 • Situated on the St. Ives to Lands End road, 600m east of Rosemergy Farm, 12km from Penzance

-• Bookable Rooms: Members may book a 6, 4 or 3 bed room only if party contains under 18's
+• Bookable Rooms: Members may book a 6, 4 or 2 bed room - during school Holidays the party must include under 18's

 • Joint Custodians: John Atherton and Robert Seymour